mshahat/TIBCO_PSG18_API-led/README.md

 2. download & install the following software on your laptop
 * TIBCO BusinessEvents Enterprise Edition 5.5
 * [Apache kafka_2.11-1.0.2](https://archive.apache.org/dist/kafka/1.0.2/kafka_2.11-1.0.2.tgz)
+* if you choose to install the software on your machine, we suggest you use the following path if you're on Linux or macOS `/opt/tibco/cep/be/5.5`
+`/opt/kafka_2.11-1.0.2`
+`/opt/projects`

 ## Software for API-led labs